Zhenjiang Lantern Festival

 The entrance of the festival, I waited nearly 40 minutes to get this shot.

-As Chinese new years comes to an end, another festival approaches.
-The lantern festival starts just after the Chinese new year ends, and unlike Chinese new year, this is a much more public and pretty time in China.
+As Chinese New Year comes to an end, another festival approaches.
+The Lantern Festival starts just after the Chinese New Year ends, and unlike Chinese New Year, this is a much more public and visually stunning time in China.

 The god of wealth.

-I had to go to this festival twice in consecutive days, with two groups of friends, so I had a lot of time to walk around the festival.
-This was my first time that I had shot a lantern festival and my first thought was that it will be extremely low light so I took one of my fast zooms and one of my Nikons with me to shoot at high ISOs but I was so wrong.
-Shooting the lanterns is not really low light at all as the lanterns themselves are extremely bright and I found myself shoot at between ISO 400 – 800 the whole evening.
+I had to go to this festival twice on consecutive days with two groups of friends, so I had a lot of time to walk around the festival.
+This was my first time shooting a lantern festival, and I initially thought it would be extremely low light, so I took one of my fast zooms and one of my Nikons with me to shoot at high ISOs.
+But I was so wrong.
+Shooting the lanterns is not really low light at all, as the lanterns themselves are extremely bright, and I found myself shooting at ISO 400-800 the whole evening.

 Small local opera house

-The biggest problem with shooting any festival in Chin is always the sea of people that go there.
+The biggest problem with shooting any festival in China is always the sea of people that go there.

 Even late into the evening, there are hundreds of people walking around everywhere.